 Figure 5.
-Mismatches in velocity arise with adaptation to local environment.
+Mismatches in velocity with adaptation to local environment.
 Predator-prey velocity curves for cool Porto versus warm Evora for each predator-prey pair estimated from respiration rates (equation 3).
 Coloured areas correspond to the range of recorded temperatures (operational temperature range) of the sites.
+Note that…

 TEMPERATURE EFFECTS ON SEARCH RATES

-Modelling search rates based on mechanistic parameters revealed that similar patterns in their temperature dependence emerge for both foraging strategies in both dimensionalities throughout sites and species.
-For both species pairs and all foraging strategies at both sites, search rate increased with acute temperature (Figure 6).
+Similar patterns in the temperature dependence of modelled search rates emerge for both foraging strategies in both dimensionalities across sites and species.
+For both species pairs and all foraging strategies at both sites, the predicted search rate increased with acute temperature (Figure 6).
 The active 2D strategy displayed the highest search rates, while the 3D sessile prey model estimates were consistently lower over the OTR, in all cases.
-Search rate estimates were greater for the S. striolatum-Chironomus spp. than for S. striolatum-C. dipterum pair at each site.
+Search rates were greater for the S. striolatum-Chironomus sp. pair than for S. striolatum-C. dipterum pair at each site.
 Both the most biologically relevant models (“sessile 2D” for S. striolatum-Chironomus spp. and “active 3D” for S. striolatum-C. dipterum) revealed a sharp increase in search rates in warmer conditions (Figure 6, bold lines).

-Differences in search rate elevation and steepness were calculated by subtracting cold site values from warm site values and show the effect of warmer conditions (figure 7).
+Differences in search rate elevation and steepness were calculated by subtracting cold site values from warm site values and show the effect of warmer conditions (Figure 7).
 Both elevation and steepness were greater in warmer environments, for all strategies in both species pairs.
 Search rate elevation and steepness values for C. dipterum predation revealed a greater increase in warmer sites than those for Chironomus spp. predation.